tyler-smith/bchd/docs/grpc_api.md

 syntax = "proto3";

-package bchrpc;

-// PublicRPC contains a set of RPCs that can be exposed publically via
+// bchrpc contains a set of RPCs that can be exposed publically via
 // the command line options.
 The idea is this service would be separate
 // from the main service so that applications can connect to it without
 // gaining access to the other RPCs which control node operation.
 This
-// service could be authenticated or unauthenticated. service PublicRPC {
+// service could be authenticated or unauthenticated. service bchrpc {

 	// Get info about the mempool.
 	rpc GetMempoolInfo(GetMempoolInfoRequest) returns (GetMempoolInfoResponse) {}